by Amanda Geronikos

 - Onsite Dining

-There are 123 accommodations at The Majestic Yosemite Hotel, including standard rooms, suites and cottages.
+There are 123 accommodations at The Ahwahnee Hotel, including standard rooms, suites and cottages.
 The hotel also offers parlors, but they're not technically accommodations -- they don't have beds and must be combined with hotel rooms to create suites.
 All accommodations provide mini-fridges, flat-screen TVs, and shower and tub combinations in bathrooms, where you'll also find an adorable rubber ducky adorned with a park ranger hat!
 Hairdryers, irons and ironing boards are also provided.
 Cribs and rollaway beds are available upon request and are free of charge.

 Standard Hotel Rooms